Topener/staballoy/README.md

     exports.setVisible = function(value){
         $.getView().visible = value;
     };

+>> This flow is not really optimal so expect it to change in the future with a non-backwards compatible implementation.
+Suggestions for the new flow are welcome.

 # Missing features / bugs / questions?
 For missing features and bugs, please submit a ticket, or even better submit a Pull Request.